jsdealy/latin/miscellae/guideToLatinConversation.md

 To compare small
 things with great.
 The father of a family.
-The father of his coun-
+The father of his country.
-try.

 1 have sinned.